JayWood/content-warning-v3/README.md

 ## Changelog

 ### 3.6.0
-* Split methods and hooks from main class file, will prevent overhead.
+* Split methods and hooks from main class file, will prevent overhead, also separates admin from front-end.
 * Moved to use of cookie.js
 * Created API file for methods.
 * New filters & actions for developers
 * Switched CSS priority, to allow custom css to override bg image and opacity
+* Converted sass file to nested sass and uses classes instead of IDs

 ### 3.5.5
 * [jgraup](https://github.com/jgraup) - Fixed Menu Positioning